Signakh uezd

 The Signakh uezd was a county (uezd) of the Tiflis Governorate of the Caucasus Viceroyalty of the Russian Empire, and then of Democratic Republic of Georgia, with its administrative centre in Signakh (present-day Signagi).
-The area of the county roughly corresponded to the contemporary Kakheti region of Georgia.
+The area of the county corresponded to part of the contemporary Kakheti region of Georgia.

 History

 Following the Russian Revolution, the Signakh uezd was incorporated into the short-lived Democratic Republic of Georgia.

 Administrative divisions

 The subcounties (uchastoks) of the Signakh uezd in 1913 were as follows: